Coconut oil is an edible oil produced by pressing fresh or dried coconut meat.

 Coconut is fast emerging as a popular food choice for pregnant women.
 Organic Virgin Coconut oil and coconut milk are highly beneficial for pregnant and nursing women.
 Here’s why:

-• The use of coconut oil in the third trimester reduces the perinatal mortalityiXStillbirth and early neonatal death by more than 50% (1).
+- The use of coconut oil in the third trimester reduces the perinatal mortalityiStillbirth and early neonatal death by more than 50% (1).

-• Coconut water too has many benefits (3).
+- Consuming coconut water in pregnancy offers many benefits (3).
 The high electrolyte content in the water contributes to better blood circulation in the body, thereby preventing common leg and foot pains that most expectant mothers experience with advancing gestation.
 It also helps in speeding up the labor and preventing morning sickness.

 How Safe Is Coconut Oil During Pregnancy?